Ed Sheeran: Accolades

 On 19 October 2015, Sheeran received an honorary degree from the University of Suffolk in Ipswich for his "outstanding contribution to music".
 Sheeran commented: "Suffolk is very much where I call home.
-Receiving this recognition is a real privilege."
+Receiving this recognition is a real privilege".
 He was appointed Member of the Order of the British Empire (MBE) in the 2017 Birthday Honours for "services to music and charity".
 Sheeran received the award from Prince Charles at Buckingham Palace on 7 December 2017.
 In 2012, he was named a baron of Sealand.

-In addition to having the highest-grossing concert tour and being one of the world's best-selling music artists with more than 150 million records sold, Sheeran has received a number of awards.
+In addition to having the highest-grossing concert tour between 2017 and 2019, and being one of the world's best-selling music artists with 200 million records sold, Sheeran has received a number of awards.
 As of 2019, he has received four Grammy Awards (including Song of the Year in 2016 for "Thinking Out Loud"), five Brit Awards (including British Male Solo Artist in 2015), and six Billboard Music Awards (including Top Artist in 2018).
 In 2015 and 2018, he received the Ivor Novello Award for Songwriter of the Year from the British Academy of Songwriters, Composers, and Authors.

-Although he regards Suffolk as home having moved to the county as a young child, Sheeran was recognised by his county of birth in a 2018 poll when he was ranked the fourth greatest Yorkshireman ever behind Monty Python comedian Michael Palin, and actors Sean Bean and Patrick Stewart.
+Although he regards Suffolk as home having moved to the county as a young child, Sheeran was recognised by his county of birth in a 2018 poll when he was ranked the fourth-greatest Yorkshireman ever behind Monty Python comedian Michael Palin, and actors Sean Bean and Patrick Stewart.

+In 2024 he won a Primetime Creative Arts Emmy for Outstanding Original Music and Lyrics for "A Beautiful Game" from Ted Lasso.

 Personal life

 In early 2011, after securing recording and publishing deals, Sheeran purchased and renovated a farm near Framlingham, Suffolk, where he was raised.
-He has stated that he hopes to raise a family there.
-During 2013, he lived between Hendersonville, Tennessee and Los Angeles, California.
+He said he hoped to raise a family there.
+This estate, which he has added buildings to over the years, has been nicknamed "Sheeranville" in the press.
+In 2013, he lived between Hendersonville, Tennessee and Los Angeles, California.
 In 2014, he bought a house in South London.

 Sheeran was in a relationship with Scottish singer-songwriter Nina Nesbitt (who was in his music video for "Drunk") in 2012, before breaking up.
-Nesbitt is the subject of Sheeran's songs "Nina" and "Photograph", while most of Nesbitt's album, Peroxide, is about Sheeran.
+Nesbitt is the subject of Sheeran's songs "Nina" and "Photograph", while most of Nesbitt's album Peroxide is about Sheeran.
 In 2014, Sheeran was in a relationship with Athina Andrelos, who works for chef Jamie Oliver.
 She is the inspiration of Sheeran's song "Thinking Out Loud".
 They broke up in February 2015.
-He is also close friends with singer-songwriter Taylor Swift; the pair collaborated on her albums Red (original and re-recorded versions) and Reputation, as well as on a remix of the song "The Joker and the Queen" from Sheeran's album =.

 In July 2015, Sheeran began a relationship with childhood friend and former secondary school classmate Cherry Seaborn.
 They announced their engagement in January 2018 and were married a year later.
 She is the inspiration of the song "Perfect".
-It was reported on 12 August 2020 that the couple were expecting their first child.
-On 1 September, Sheeran announced on Instagram that Seaborn had given birth to a baby girl the previous week.
-On 19 May 2022, it was announced that the couple's second child, a girl, was born.
+They have two daughters, born in 2020 and 2022.